raspberrypilearning/laser-tripwire/en/step_5.md

 --- task ---

-Save and exit nano by pressing `Ctrl + x` and then typing in `y` when you are prompted to save.
+Save and exit nano by pressing `Ctrl + x` and then typing `y` when you are prompted to save.

 --- /task ---

-Set the permission on the unit file to 644 (read/write).

 --- task ---

+Set the permission on the unit file to `644`.

 ```bash
 sudo chmod 644 /lib/systemd/system/tripwire.service